-Both IP contracting and licensing may be managed directly by the university or through one or more outside agents (such as a research foundation working under contract with the university, or a private invention management agency).
-Licensing is also regularly undertaken by inventors acting privately, as with open source software.
-When negotiating sponsored research agreements, a university administration and its invention management agents must address the management of IP and proprietary matter that may be provided by the sponsor, as well as the disposition of any inventions or discoveries that may arise in the course of the sponsored project (including intended deliverables, unexpected discoveries, or findings entirely unrelated to the sponsor's commercial goals).
+Both contracting and licensing of intellectual property may be managed directly by the university or through one or more outside agents (such as a research foundation working under contract with the university or a private invention-management agency).
+Licensing is also regularly undertaken by inventors acting privately, as with open-source software.
+When negotiating sponsored research agreements, a university administration and its invention-management agents must address the management of intellectual property and proprietary matter that may be provided by the sponsor as well as the disposition of any inventions or discoveries that may arise in the course of the sponsored project (including intended deliverables, unexpected discoveries, or findings entirely unrelated to the sponsor's commercial goals).

-University administrators and faculty can also make research funded by the federal government and other sources available and managed for public benefit.
-This might occur through broad dissemination of the research (as happened with the Cohen-Boyer gene splicing technique developed at UC San Francisco and Stanford that launched the biotechnology revolution) or through more targeted exclusive licensing, which gives one firm-say, a pharmaceutical company-monopoly rights to a discovery provided that the company invests the substantial resources required to develop the discovery into a viable new drug.
+University administrators and faculty members can also make research funded by the federal government and other sources available for public benefit.
+This might occur through broad dissemination of the research (as happened with the Cohen-Boyer genesplicing technique, developed at Stanford University and the University of California, San Francisco, which launched the biotechnology revolution) or through more targeted exclusive licensing, which gives one firm-say, a pharmaceutical company-monopoly rights to a discovery provided that the company invests the substantial resources required to develop the discovery into a viable new drug.

-Finally, a university's non-profit status and its reliance on public funding mean that its management agents are responsible for upholding high academic, educational, and research standards and obligations.
-These obligations necessarily shape the opportunities that may be considered by faculty and administrators in their choice of licensing models, invention management agents, and acceptable licensing terms and practices.
+Finally, a university's nonprofit status and its reliance on public funding mean that its management agents are responsible for upholding high academic, educational, and research standards.
+The obligations of nonprofit institutions necessarily shape the opportunities that may be considered by faculty members and administrators in choosing licensing models, invention-management agents, and acceptable licensing terms and practices.

-The keys to proper IP management are consultation, collaboration, and consent.
-A commitment to consultation does not guarantee that invention licensing and management negotiations will be easy, but it does promote a system of checks and balances that can potentially produce better overall results.
+The keys to proper intellectual property management are consultation, collaboration, and consent.
+Consultation does not guarantee that invention licensing and management negotiations will be easy, but it does promote a system of checks and balances that can potentially produce better overall results.
 Any of the parties to such negotiations can exercise bad judgment.
-Faculty may have a sound understanding of the science and technology underlying their inventions but be unable to gauge their usefulness to industry or marketability.
-University technology transfer offices, on the other hand, may understand the legal and technical logistics but not the underlying science with its uncertainties and thus may also overstate an invention's commercial value and misjudge how to disseminate it most effectively.
-Each party in these negotiations (a university technology transfer office, a sponsoring company, or a faculty member) can be motivated by the narrower goal of maximizing profits and fail to consider the best interests of the public.
-That is one reason why faculty collectively, through their governing bodies, need to be involved in setting policy, and why Principles 11 through 13 are interdependent and equally necessary.
+Faculty members may have a sound understanding of the science and technology underlying their inventions but be unable to gauge their usefulness to industry or their marketability.
+University technology-transfer officers, by contrast, may understand the legal and technical aspects of an invention but not the underlying science with its uncertainties and thus may overstate an invention's commercial value and misjudge how to disseminate it most effectively.
+Each party in these negotiations (a university technology-transfer office and a sponsoring company or a faculty member) can be motivated by the narrower goal of maximizing profits and fail to consider the best interests of the public.
+That is one reason why faculty members collectively, through their governing bodies, need to be involved in setting policy.